What Is the Body Fat Percentage of Fitness Models?

 About Body Fat Percentage

 Body fat percentage is a measure of how much of your body weight consists of fatty tissue, as opposed to organs, bones and lean tissue.
 It's a better measure of healthy weight than your weight in pounds, because muscles are denser than fat.
 A professional athlete often weighs more than an overweight person of similar height.
-According to CSG Network, average body fat percentages are 13 percent to 17 percent for adult men, 20 percent to 27 percent for adult women.
-Note that in this case, "average" means normal and healthy, not the most common percentage for the U.S. population.
+According to The American Council on Exercise, normal body fat percentages are between 18.5 to 24.99 percent for adult men and women.
+Note that in this case, "normal" means normal and healthy, not the most common percentage for the U.S. population.

 About Fitness Models

 Fitness models differ from fashion models in terms of the kinds of jobs they take and what they must do to get those jobs.
-Fashion models often strive for a look so thin it was once called "heroin chic," but fitness models must maintain a svelte body with good musculature and defined lines.
+Fashion models often strive for a look so thin that they look unhealthy, but fitness models must maintain a svelte body with good musculature and defined lines.
 To maintain this body type, fitness models maintain a daily regimen of exercise, diet and nutrition supplements.
-Many practice "extreme" weight-loss methods, such as water restriction, crash dieting and purging, as they prepare for an upcoming shoot or appearance.
+Many practice "extreme" weight-loss methods, such as water restriction, crash dieting and purging as they prepare for an upcoming shoot or appearance.
+These practices are inherently unhealthy and should not be an example of how to lose weight or maintain a fit and healthy body weight.

 Body Fat Percentage for Fitness Models

 The exact body fat percentage for fitness models varies.
 A model with a naturally ectomorphic frame may have a higher body fat percentage than an thicker model who had to train harder to get cut.
-According to fitness resource website "Health and Muscle," female models in shape for a shoot have a body fat percentage between 8 percent and 12 percent.
-Male models measure 3 percent to 6 percent.
+According to Marc Perry, fitness expert and CEO of Built Lean, female models in shape for a shoot have a body fat percentage between 15 and 17 percent.
+Male models generally measure between 6 and 7 percent body fat.

 Comparison

-The body fat percentage rate for fitness models is very low.
-According to the American Council of Exercise, it falls below the range of "essential fat" necessary for healthy body function -- 10 percent to 13 percent for women, 2 percent to 5 percent for men.
-Male performance athletes maintain a body fat percentage around 6 percent to 13 percent.
-Female athletes range from 14 percent to 20 percent.
+The body fat percentage rate for fitness models is low compared to a normal, or healthy range of body fat.
+According to the American Council of Exercise, it falls slightly above the range of "essential fat" necessary for bodily functions, which is 10 to 13 percent for women and 2 to 5 percent for men.
+A fitness model's low body fat can still affect the healthy functions of the body, including a woman's reproductive functions.
+Male performance athletes maintain a body fat percentage around 6 to 13 percent.
+Female athletes range from 14 to 20 percent.
 Because of the health risks of maintaining such a low body fat percentage, fitness models often follow the practices of professional bodybuilders.
 They maintain an athletic body weight level prior to an engagement, then work to shed the last fat just for the shoot.